troch/troch.github.io/_generator/src/tour-of-node-build-tools-gulp-3.md

 you can see this as a _two dimension stream_.
 So why bother with streaming contents?
 When building an application, sooner or later files will need to be buffered.
 However for certain tasks like copying files, streams can be used.

-If you want to use streams `gulp.src()` with `{buffer: false}` will return non-buffered vinyl objects.
+If you want to use streams, use `gulp.src()` with option `{buffer: false}` to return non-buffered vinyl objects.
 In this article, we won't deal with streams but if you'd like to explore further, you can look at Gulp official documentation on [dealing with streams](httpss://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/dealing-with-streams.md).

 ## Using map-stream